Unity-Technologies/MeshSyncDCCPlugins/Docs/en/Installation.md

 When installing a Blender plugin, the older version has to be uninstalled first if it exists.
 Steps to uninstall:

-1. Select "Import-Export: Unity Mesh Sync" from the Add-ons menu
+1. Select "Import-Export: Unity Mesh Sync" from the Add-ons menu.
-1. Click "Remove" button
+1. Click "Remove" button.
-1. Restart Blender
+1. Restart Blender.